peterman20/To-edit/README.md

 # To-edit
 This website is awesome
-This is fromt the newly created example branch t edit on the update-readme branch more edit locally on update-readme
+This is fromt the newly created example branch t Updates made on masters on Github before rebase